Money in Vietnam 2026: complete practical guide for tourists (which currency to bring, where to exchange, and how much to take)

 Bank cards in Vietnam

-However, if you delve into details, using a plastic card, especially withdrawing cash, is not the most profitable alternative to bringing cash dollars or euros.
-The reason is that Vietnamese ATMs, in addition to your bank's commission, will charge their own commission, on average about 50,000 dong per transaction (approximately 1.9 USD), and the maximum cash withdrawal amount may be limited (e.g., 2,000,000 dong, which is about $100), the exchange rate conversion will happen at the official rate, plus from a ruble card (if it's Union Pay) there will be double conversion, and all together this yields not a very good result.
-So try to find an ATM that dispenses larger amounts per transaction and charges a lower commission.
-Fortunately, there are seas of ATMs from different banks with different conditions here.
+However, if you delve into the details, using a plastic card, and especially withdrawing cash, is not the most profitable alternative to bringing cash dollars or euros.
+The fact is that Vietnamese ATMs, in addition to your bank's fee, will charge their own fee, on average about 50,000 dong per transaction (roughly 1.91 USD), while the maximum withdrawal amount may be limited (e.g., 2,000,000 dong, about 100 dollars), the conversion will be at the official rate, plus from a ruble card (if it's UnionPay) there will be double conversion, and all this together will give a not very profitable result.
+So try to find an ATM that dispenses larger amounts at once and charges a smaller fee.
+Fortunately, there are plenty of ATMs from different banks with different conditions.

-ATM on a street in Vietnam
+ATM on a Vietnam street

 • Foreign bank cards